Team-AIRWISE/AIRWISE/README.md

 ## Software:

 1. **Connect via SSH:**
-    - Plug in your Pi
+    - Plug in your Pi.
-    - Wait for a minute for the Pi to boot up and connect to the internet, as configured earlier
+    - Wait for a minute for the Pi to boot up and connect to the internet, as configured earlier.
-    - Open MobaXterm on your computer
+    - Open MobaXterm on your computer.
-    - Double-click session
+    - Double-click session.
-    - Click SSH
+    - Click SSH.
     - Tick specify username, and enter pi as the username.
 In the box marked Remote Host, enter AIRWISE.local
-    - Press OK to start session
+    - Press OK to start session.

 2. **Enable Serial:**